John Donald (jewellery designer): Experimental techniques

-John Donald's jewellery is characterised by the dynamic energy created by its unusual forms and textures.
-He started experimenting with gold and precious stones during the late 1950s, and his difficult circumstances during that time forced him to take creative new directions.
-In 1957 he bought a quantity of gold rods and chenier, a small-bore tubing supplied directly by bullion merchants.
-It was some of the only gold the struggling jeweller could afford, but by cutting it into angled lengths or fusing tiny cross-sections, he was able to create dramatic geometric patterns.
+Donald's jewellery is characterised by its unusual forms and textures, which has been described as having a "dynamic energy".
+He started experimenting with gold and precious stones during the late 1950s, and financial difficulties during that time forced him to take creative new directions.
+In 1957, he bought a quantity of gold rods and chenier, a small-bore tubing supplied directly by bullion merchants.
+It was some of the only gold he could afford.
+By cutting it into angled lengths or fusing tiny cross-sections, he was able to create dramatic geometric patterns.
 The natural form of crystals was another source of inspiration.
 Less expensive and more diverse than conventional jewels, their planes and striations were echoed in his textured surfaces.
-One of his most distinctive motifs - the cube - directly developed from his use of square-shaped iron pyrites.
+One of his most distinctive motifs—the cube—directly developed from his use of square-shaped iron pyrites.

 The experimentation continued when he moved into his own studio in 1960, and it was here that he created another important motif: the bead and cup.
 Pouring molten gold into cold water, he discovered that it divided into small beads, some of which caught bubbles of air and cooled into hollow cups.
-The beads were painstakingly soldered together, creating a complex surface of contrasting of convex and concave shapes.
+The beads were soldered together to create a complex surface of contrasting convex and concave shapes.
 He later cast bead and cup sections, enabling him to use them in larger scale designs.

-Beautiful, intricate and thoroughly modern, the jewels created with these techniques make a big impact using only simple components.
+The jewellery made with these techniques uses simple parts to create detailed, modern designs.
+These pieces are often noted for their visual appearance, despite being made from basic materials.

 Crowns, shadows and the concern for texture

-One of John Donald's signature techniques was the striking drum or crown mount.
-Framed by a protective basket of textured gold, gems are set at the end of tiny rods to form glittering openwork constellations.
-He has modestly said that the method was developed as a way round his lack of conventional skills, however fixing the narrow rods into their tiny screw-holes requires a high level of technical expertise.
-The mounts are wholly unique and allow a delicacy of setting almost impossible with more traditional designs.
+One of Donald's signature techniques was the striking drum or crown mount.
+Framed by a protective basket of textured gold, gems are set at the end of tiny rods to form an array of openwork jewellery.
+He said that the method was developed as a way to make up for his lack of conventional skills; however, fixing the narrow rods into their tiny screw-holes requires a high level of technical expertise.
+The mounts allow a delicacy of setting that is extremely difficult to achieve with more traditional designs.

-The drums themselves reveal other John Donald trademarks: textured 'nugget flakes' and 'wavy rods'.
-Continuing his experiments with immersing molten metal in water, the young jeweller discovered he could use this process to produce small flakes whose nugget-like surface gave the gold an almost organic appearance.
+The drums themselves reveal other Donald trademarks: textured 'nugget flakes' and 'wavy rods'.
+Continuing his experiments with immersing molten metal in water, he discovered he could use this process to produce small flakes whose nugget-like surfaces gave the gold an almost organic appearance.
 These could be used in a variety of forms, but they were especially effective when combined with the sinuous shapes of melted gold rod.
-Melting was also used to give other gold elements a fluid feel, especially in the "nugget-edged' apertures which appear in some of his most spectacular jewellery.
+Melting was also used to give other gold elements a fluid feel, especially in the "nugget-edged" apertures which appear in some of his pieces.

-All these methods highlight John Donald's deep preoccupation with the effects of texture of light.
+All these methods highlight Donald's preoccupation with the effects of texture of light.
 Like many of his contemporaries, he rejected the monotony of traditional polished surfaces.
-Instead his work contrasts the glow of uneven metal with highly polished sheens and dazzling gemstones, the shadows cast by his three dimensional forms adding an extra element of drama.
+Instead, his work contrasts the glow of uneven metal with polished sheens and gemstones, the shadows cast by his three-dimensional forms adding an extra element of drama.